.au direct domain names – like getyour.au - are shorter, simpler domain names and are available as a new option for Australian internet users.

 From 24 March 2022, existing .au domain name holders had priority to apply for a match of their existing .au domain name (e.g. getyour.com.au) in the .au direct namespace (e.g. getyour.au) under the Priority Allocation Process, which has now closed.

-On 4 October 2022, .au direct domain names on priority hold that did not receive an application under the Priority Allocation Process will become available to be registered by eligible members of the general public on a first come, first-served basis.
+.au direct domain names on priority hold that did not receive an application under the Priority Allocation Process are now available to be registered by eligible members of the general public on a first come, first-served basis.

 Find out more about registering .au direct domain names via the links below.